olliejday/ug4_project/notes.md

 info: obj pos
 done: when obj z > 0.45

+*Note: not using Barrett hand at the moment

+______

+Penetration
+Fixed by:
+    Think changing sim timestep
+    and setting forces in setJointMotorControlArray() in step()

+Tried some other sim params didn't seem to help

+Be careful setting actions (dx,dy,dz) too high as this can lead to penetration Set action bounds: currently -5 to 5 as found this ok on the joystick controller but if have issues change sim params or reduce these bounds.
+____

 TODO:
     - Write a continue training from checkpoint
+    - Train CQL longer - ideally 1M training steps
+    - For more complex panda gym see https://github.com/quenting44/panda-gym

+Keep an eye on:
     - Panda Gym allows intersection of gripper with tray
-    - Train CQL longer - ideally 1M training steps
-    - Get urdf for Franka + Barret
-        (bh_alone.urdf problems with pybullet?
-Perhaps bc no inertial)
+    - Check action bounds